-Current UK practice relevant to the general public is based on the recommendations of the ICRP as set out in ICRP Publication 103 (ICRP, 2007).
+Current UK practice relevant to the general public is based on the recommendations of the ICRP as set out in ICRP Publication 60 (ICRP, 1991).
 The dose standards are embodied in national policy on radioactive waste (United Kingdom - Parliament, 1995b) and in guidance from IAEA in their BSS for Radiation Protection (IAEA, 1996).
-Legislative dose standards are contained in the BSS Directive 96/29/Euratom (CEC, 1996) and were subsequently incorporated into UK law in the Ionising Radiations Regulations 1999 (United Kingdom - Parliament, 1999).
-In order to implement the BSS Directive, Ministers provided the Environment Agency and SEPA with Directions concerning radiation doses to the public and their methods of estimation and regulation for all pathways (DETR, 2000 and Scottish Executive, 2000).
+Legislative dose standards are contained in the BSS Directive 96/29/Euratom (CEC, 1996) and subsequently incorporated into UK law in the Ionising Radiations Regulations 1999 (United Kingdom - Parliament, 1999).
+In order to implement the BSS Directive, Ministers have provided the Environment Agency and SEPA with Directions concerning radiation doses to the public and their methods of estimation and regulation for all pathways (DETR, 2000 and Scottish Executive, 2000).
 In Northern Ireland, regulations were made to implement the requirements of the BSS Directive in the Radioactive Substances (Basic Safety Standards) Regulations (Northern Ireland) 2003 (Northern Ireland Assembly, 2003).
 The methods and data used in this report are consistent with the Directions.

 The ICRP issued revised recommendations for a system of radiological protection in 2007 as set out in ICRP Publication 103 (ICRP, 2007).
-PHE (formerly HPA) have provided advice on the application of the ICRP 2007 recommendations to the UK (HPA, 2009).
+PHE (formally HPA) have provided advice on the application of the ICRP 2007 recommendations to the UK (HPA, 2009).
 Overall, they consider that the new recommendations do not imply any major changes to the system of protection applied in the UK.
 In particular, for authorised/permitted releases, limits for effective and skin doses remain unchanged.
 Dose coefficients are also unchanged until such a time as new values are available and receive legislative endorsement.

 ICRP (2007) use the term 'representative person' for assessing doses to members of the public.
 It is defined as 'an individual receiving a dose that is representative of the more highly exposed individuals in the population'.
 The new term is equivalent to 'critical group' which has been used in some previous RIFE reports.
 Where appropriate we have adopted the term 'representative person' in this report.
 The implications of the new ICRP recommendations in relation to UK radiation protection law and standards are being considered.
 The EU has updated the BSS Directive to account for the changes in ICRP recommendations (EC, 2014).
-The new directive, 2013/59/Euratom, was published in December 2013 and arrangements for transposition of the Directive into UK law are complete.
-In 2017, the Health and Safety Executive (HSE) consulted on the changes to the lonising Radiations Regulations 1999, in order to transpose the requirements of the revised Euratom Basic Safety Standards Directive (BSSD) (Directive 2013/59/Euratom).
-The new lonising Radiations Regulations 2017 came into force on 1 January 2018, replacing the lonising Radiations Regulations 1999.
-Further changes in UK radiological protection law and standards will be taken into account for future issues of this report.
+The new directive, 2013/59/Euratom, was published in December 2013 and arrangements for transposition of the Directive into UK law are underway.
+Changes in UK radiological protection law and standards will be taken into account for future issues of this report.